 I know I could write much more but I don’t think anyone would like to read it.
 I was also surprised how well is the north covered with mobile signal as I also worked remotely and didn’t had nay problem with that.

-I would eventually add video of this trip, photos are available in the gallery.
+Photos are available in the gallery.